-During the first quarter of 2019, we adopted the following ASUs with no material impact on our consolidated financial statements:
+During the first guarter of 2019, we adopted the following ASUs with no material impact on our consolidated financial statements:

-ASU Торіс Method of Adoption 2016-01 Financial Instruments Modified retrospective 2016-15 Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments Retrospective 2016-16 Income Taxes - Intra-Entity Transfers of Assets Other Than Inventory Modified retrospective 2016-18 Statement of Cash Flows - Restricted Cash Retrospective 2017-07 Compensation - Retirement Benefits Retrospective 2017-09 Compensation - Stock Compensation Prospective 2018-02 Income Statement - Reporting Comprehensive Income: Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income Early adopted; we elected not to reclassify any stranded tax effects of the Tax Cuts and Jobs Act (the "Tax Act") due to the insignificance of the amount remaining in accumulated other comprehensive income ("AOCI").
+ASU Topic Method of Adoption 2016-01 Financial Instruments Modified retrospective 2016-15 Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments Retrospective 2016-16 Income Taxes - Intra-Entity Transfers of Assets Other Than Inventory Modified retrospective 2016-18 Statement of Cash Flows - Restricted Cash Retrospective 2017-07 Compensation - Retirement Benefits Retrospective 2017-09 Compensation - Stock Compensation Prospective 2018-02 Income Statement - Reporting Comprehensive Income: Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income Early adopted; we elected not to reclassify any stranded tax effects of the Tax Cuts and Jobs Act (the "Tax Act") due to the insignificance of the amount remaining in accumulated other comprehensive income ("AOCI").
 2018-04 Investments - Debt Securities Adopted in conjunction with ASU 2016-01

-Additionally, in August 2018, the U.S. Securities and Exchange Commission (the "SEC") published Release No. 33-10532, Disclosure Update and Simplification, which adopted amendments to certain disclosure requirements that have become redundant, duplicative, overlapping, outdated, or superseded in light of other SEC disclosure requirements, U.S. GAAP, or changes in the information environment, effective for all filings of periods beginning after November 5, 2018.
-While most of the amendments to include a reconciliation of changes in stockholders' equity in the notes or as a separate statement for each period for which an income statement is required to be filed.
+Additionally, in August 2018, the U.S. Securities and Exchange Commission (the "SEC") published Release No. 33-10532, Disclosure Update and Simplification, which adopted amendments to certain disclosure requirements that had become redundant, duplicative, overlapping, outdated, or superseded in light of other SEC disclosure requirements, U.S. GAAP, or changes in the information environment, effective for all filings of periods beginning after November 5, 2018.
+This release was subsequently codified in July 2019 as part of ASU 2019-07, Codification Updates to SEC Sections-Amendments to SEC Paragraphs Pursuant to SEC Final Rule Releases No. 33-10532, "Disclosure Update and Simplification," and Nos.
+33-10231 and 33-10442, "Investment Company Reporting Modernization," and Miscellaneous Updates.
+While most of the amendments in this release eliminate outdated or duplicative disclosure requirements, the final rule amends the interim financial statement requirements to include a reconciliation of changes in stockholders' equity in the notes to the financial statements or as a separate statement for each period for which an income statement is required to be filed.
 We have provided this required information herein as a separate statement.
 The eliminated or amended disclosures did not have a material impact on our consolidated financial statements.